(Male, Age 46) from Temple, GA

 This is a REAL-LIFE job profile written by a Male aged 46 who works as a Project Manager in Temple, GA.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 |Other Compensation||None Set|

 Opinions on your CAREER overall (i.e. not just your current job)

 Describe the type of organization you work for.

 I work for an architectural firm in south Atlanta.
 The firm employes 12 people in the architectural, interior design and landscape architectura fields.